eonm-abes/step-by-step/README.md

 # Installation

-You have to copy the content of the [stepByStep script](https://github.com/eonm-abes/step-by-step/releases/latest/download/step-by-step.js) inside your PM global variable (`Environments > Globals`) :
+You have to copy the content of the [step-by-step.js script](https://github.com/eonm-abes/step-by-step/releases/latest/download/step-by-step.js) inside your PM global variable (`Environments > Globals`) :

 | VARIABLE      | INITIAL VALUE                  | CURRENT VALUE                  |
 |---------------|--------------------------------|--------------------------------|